gillyware/gatekeeper/docs/usage/teams.md

 The `updateTeamName` method accepts a `TeamPacket` instance, a string, or a string-backed enum as the first argument (the existing team), and a string or string-backed enum as the second argument (the new name).

-If the team does not exist, a `TeamNotFoundException` will be thrown.
+If the team does not exist, a `GatekeeperException` will be thrown.

-If a team with the new name already exists, a `TeamAlreadyExistsException` will be thrown.
+If a team with the new name already exists, a `GatekeeperException` will be thrown.

 **Returns:** `\Gillyware\Gatekeeper\Packets\Entities\Team\TeamPacket`